morrownr/88x2bu-20210702/README.md

 Question: Is WPA3 supported?

-Answer: WPA3-SAE support is in this driver according to Realtek, however, for it to work with some current Linux distros, you will need to download, compile and install the current development version of wpa_supplicant at the following site:
+Answer: WPA3-SAE support is in this driver according to Realtek, however, for it to work in client mode with some current Linux distros, you will need to download, compile and install the current development version of wpa_supplicant from the following site:

 https://w1.fi/cgit/

-See issue titled `How to Enable WPA3 support` for more information.
+Note: There is a file in the `docs` folder called `Update_wpa_supplicant_v3a.md` that may help with updating wpa_supplicant.

+Note: Some distros appear to have versions of Network Manager that are not compatible with this driver.
+If that is the case, you may need to STOP or KILL Network Manager and connect using wpa_supplicant.

+WPA3-SAE is working well in AP mode using hostapd with current versions of the Raspberry Pi OS.

-Question: I bought two rtl8812bu based adapters and am planning to run one of them as an AP and another as a WiFi client.
+Question: I bought two rtl8812bu based adapters and am planning to use both in the same computer.
 How do I set that up?

 Answer: You can't without considerable technical skills.
 Realtek drivers do not support more than one adapter with the same chipset in the same computer.
-You have multiple Realtek based adapters in the same computer as long as the adapters are based on different chipsets.
-Testing has shown that the Mediatek drivers do support more than one adapter with the same chipset in various configurations.
+You can have multiple Realtek based adapters in the same computer as long as the adapters are based on different chipsets.

 Question: Why do you recommend Mediatek based adapters when you maintain this repo for a Realtek driver?

 Answer: Many new and existing Linux users already have adapters based on Realtek chipsets.
-This repo is for Linux users to support their existing adapters but my STRONG recommendation is for Linux users to seek out WiFi solutions based on Mediatek, Intel or Atheros chipsets and in-kernel drivers.
-If users are looking at a USB solution, Mediatek and Atheros based adapters are the best solution.
-Realtek based USB adapters are not a good solution because Realtek does not follow Linux Wireless standards (mac80211) for USB WiFi adapters and the drivers are not maintained in the Linux kernel.
-These issues make Realtek drivers problematic in many ways.
-You have been WARNED.
-For more information about USB WiFi adapters:
+This repo is for Linux users to support their existing adapters but my STRONG recommendation is for Linux users to seek out USB WiFi solutions based on Mediatek,

 https://github.com/morrownr/USB-WiFi